someotherself/git_rust/README.md

 ## The INDEX file (staging area)
 It uses a binary layour (raw bytes) and always big-endian format.
-The index has a header that is 12 bytes and then a record of entries (files/blobs) added to the staging area.
+The index has a header that is 12 bytes, a record of entries (files/blobs) added to the staging area and a checksum (SHA-1) of all the content (header + entries).
 The entries are not a fixed length, but a multiple of 8 bytes:
 - 62 bytes of fixed-size metadata (ctime, mtime, mode, sha1, etc.).
 - Variable-length path (the filename or relative path), which follows the metadata.